SY29 Infectious Waste Disposal

-To establish a policy and procedures for the safe handling and proper disposal of infectious waste generated at all Penn State University locations (except the Hershey Medical Center).
+To establish a policy and procedures for the safe handling and proper disposal of regulated medical waste generated at all Pennsylvania State University locations (except the Hershey Medical Center).

-The University is required by regulation 25 PA Code Chapters 271, 273,283 & 285 of the Pennsylvania Department of Environmental Protection (PA-DEP) to ensure the proper handling and disposal of these wastes.
+The University is required by regulation 25 PA Code Chapters 271, 273, 283, 284, and 285 of the Pennsylvania Department of Environmental Protection (PA-DEP) to ensure the proper handling and disposal of these wastes.
 Additionally, Penn State follows the handling and disposal requirements of the NIH Guidelines for Research Involving Recombinant or Synthetic Nucleic Acid Molecules (NIH Guidelines).

-The definition of infectious waste contained in the regulations is as follows:
+The definition of regulated medical waste contained in the regulations is as follows:

 - Cultures and stocks.
 Cultures and stocks of infectious agents and associated biologicals, including the following: cultures from medical and pathological laboratories; cultures and stocks of infectious agents from research and industrial laboratories; wastes from the production of biologicals; discarded live and attenuated vaccines except for residue in emptied containers; and the culture dishes, assemblies and devices used to conduct diagnostic tests or to transfer, inoculate and mix cultures.

 - Pathological wastes.
 Human pathological wastes, including tissues, organs, body parts and body fluids that are removed during surgery, autopsy, other medical procedures or laboratory procedures.
 The term does not include hair, nails or extracted teeth.